-A very ‘Happy Bi Visibility Day’ to my fellow bisexual buddies in our queer family – whose struggle with the stereotypical is still very real.
+A very ‘Happy Bi Visibility Day’ to my fellow bisexual buddis in our queer family, whose struggle with the stereotypical is still very real – no matter what your percentage mark on the spectrum.

 Although, I always joke that I’m not really Bisexual but Billingual – I just ticked the wrong box on the Equality and Diversity form, I feel our pain.